AVSK123/krish1/gitrepo.md

 ## Pull request process:
 * Once a pull request is created, it is open for discussion or modifications.
 * Sometimes conflicts occur after creating a pull request, and you must resolve these conflicts.
 * Usually, the assigned person reviews the code, he reviews the code and give their feedback or discuss potential modifications to the code.
+Min 2 reviewers should be added as reviewers.
 * Any feedback or modifications are added in the form of comments near the code line.
 * The developer resolves comments and replies to the reviewer and closes resolve conversation.
 * This process continues until all comments are resolved.